chucktilbury/Assembler/src/cpp/README.md

      (see NO_UCPP_BUF option).

 3. Edit the Makefile.
 You should define the variables CC and FLAGS;
-   there are the following options:
+there are the following options :

-  -DAUDIT
+-DAUDIT Enable internal sanity checks; this slows down a bit ucpp.
+Do not
-     Enable internal sanity checks; this slows down a bit ucpp.
-Do not define unless you plan to debug ucpp.
+     define unless you plan to debug ucpp.
   -DMEM_CHECK
      With this setting, ucpp will check for the return value of malloc()